BeeChains/realestateco/index.md

-# Shaping Reality; REAL ESTATE CO welcomes you
+# Shaping Reality REAL ESTATE CO welcomes you

 Selling Top Level Domains on the [Handshake](https://handshake.org/) blockchain!!
 Get your REALESTATE on the New Web now!!